+Yes No

-Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-X
+Does your institution allow high school students to enroll as full-time,

+first-time, first-year (freshman) students one year or more before high x

+school graduation?
+A

+-

-C20 Common Application Question removed from CDS.
+C20 Common Application

+Question removed from CDS.
 (Initiated during 2006-2007 cycle)